Christen Annemarie Press Profile

 |Birthplace||Los Angeles, California, United States|

-Christen Press is an American soccer player who plays for Manchester United in the FA Women’s Super League (FA WSL), as well as the United States Women’s National Team (USWNT).
+Christen Press is an American soccer player who plays for Angel City FC in the National Women's Soccer League (NWSL), as well as the United States Women’s National Team (USWNT).

-Previously, Press played for Stanford Cardinal, Pali Blues, magicJack, Kopparbergs/Goteborg FC, Tyreso FF, Chicago Red Stars and Utah Royals.
+Previously, Press played for Stanford Cardinal, Pali Blues, magicJack, Kopparbergs/Goteborg FC, Tyreso FF, Chicago Red Stars, Utah Royals and Manchester United.

 She was in the USA side which won back-to-back FIFA Women's World Cup tournaments in 2015 and 2019.